michaelrbock/bradfield-architecture/session-1/pre-work.md

-# Session 1: The Fetch-Decode-Execute Cycle
+# Session 1 Pre-Work: The Fetch-Decode-Execute Cycle

 Prior to class, please do two things: